 Dog Exercise, Dog Training

 Luther is an 11 month old male German Shepherd.
-A big, friendly boy, his 80 pounds of boundless energy was beginning to overwhelm the entire family.
-We prescribed a program of obedience training using positive reinforcement, along with our magic pill for behavior problems, taken at least 3 times daily: exercise, exercise, exercise!
+A big, friendly boy, his 85 pounds of boundless energy was beginning to overwhelm the entire family.

 Most dogs don’t get enough exercise.
-But when your family dog is a young, large dog like Luther, lack of sufficient exercise, play and mental stimulation is a recipe for all kinds of behavior problems.
+But when your dog is a young, high drive dog like Luther, lack of sufficient exercise, play and mental stimulation is a recipe for all kinds of behavior problems.

-People come up with lots of interesting “reasons” to explain why their dogs are under exercised:
+People come up with lots of reasons why their dogs don’t get the exercise they need:

 “I can’t take him for walks – he pulls on the leash.”
 A good obedience trainer can teach your dog to walk nicely on the leash in a very short period of time, without complicated, expensive equipment.